 // Initialize Swiper let swiper = new Swiper(".mySwiper", { spaceBetween: 10, slidesPerView: 4, freeMode: true, watchSlidesProgress: true, }); let swiper2 = new Swiper(".mySwiper2", { spaceBetween: 10, navigation: { nextEl: ".swiper-button-next", prevEl: ".swiper-button-prev", }, thumbs: { swiper: swiper, }, });

-Lazy loading is a strategy that delays loading or initialization of resources until they are actually needed in order to reduce page load time and save system resources.
-Just imagine a user downloading the entire gallery in the previous use case, but the user leaves after viewing only the first slide; it results in memory and bandwidth wastage.
+Lazy loading is a strategy that delays the loading or initialization of resources until they are needed to reduce page load time and save system resources.
+Just imagine a user downloading the entire gallery in the previous use case, but the user leaves after viewing only the first slide; it results in wasted memory and bandwidth.

-Lazy loading occurs on some users’ interactions such as navigation and scrolling.
-In order to see the lazy loading effect, we will be using images from Pexels.
+Lazy loading occurs in some users’ interactions such as navigation and scrolling.
+To see the lazy loading effect, we will be using images from Pexels.

-To begin, on the default HTML file make the following changes on the slider container as follows:
+To begin, in the default HTML file, make the following changes on the slider container:

 let swiper = new Swiper(".mySwiper", { lazy: true, pagination: { el: ".swiper-pagination", clickable: true, }, navigation: { nextEl: ".swiper-button-next", prevEl: ".swiper-button-prev", }, });